 Water Quality Grant Proposals Now Accepted

-NASHVILLE— The Tennessee Department of Agriculture (TDA) is now accepting grant proposals for projects that will help improve water quality and reduce or eliminate nonpoint source pollution.
+NASHVILLE— The Tennessee Department of Agriculture (TDA) is accepting grant proposals for projects that improve water quality and reduce or eliminate nonpoint source pollution.

-Local governments, regional and state agencies, public institutions, and private nonprofit organizations are eligible to apply for these federal dollars administered by TDA’s Land and Water Stewardship Section.
-Highest priority is given to projects that seek to make measurable improvements to waters impaired by nonpoint source pollution.
-Other priorities for funding include water quality related educational projects and projects that aim to protect threatened waters.
+Local governments, regional and state agencies, colleges and universities, and nonprofit organizations are eligible to apply for these federal dollars administered by TDA’s Land and Water Stewardship Section.
+Priority is given to projects that will result in measurable improvements to waters impaired by nonpoint source pollution.
+Projects that emphasize education and training are also eligible.

 The deadline for submitting grant proposals is Dec.
-1. Proposals will be evaluated based on program goals and objectives, performance evaluation criteria, and applicable EPA nonpoint source grant guidelines.
+1. Proposals will be evaluated based on program goals and objectives, performance evaluation criteria, and applicable Environmental Protection Agency nonpoint source grant guidelines.